 - Afternoon dismissal begins at 3:30 PM and ends at 3:45 PM. - Students will not be released to persons other than a custodial parent/guardian unless notification is received either in writing or by telephone from the parent/guardian prior to dismissal.
-Identification is required of the person picking up the student. - Families are to plainly display their issued number card on their windshield. - Students enter the car from the passenger side. - Drivers and occupants should stay in their cars and wait for their children to exit the school. - In accordance with state law, Holy Trinity Catholic School does not permit drivers to use cell phones in school zones or in the car-pool lines.
+Identification is required of the person picking up the student. - Families are to plainly display their issued number card on their windshield.
+Cars without their school issued number card may be asked to verify their identity before being allowed to pick up their students. - Students enter the car from the passenger side. - Drivers and occupants should stay in their cars and wait for their children to exit the school. - In accordance with state law, Holy Trinity Catholic School does not permit drivers to use cell phones in school zones or in the car-pool lines.
 Please adhere to the law; it is for the safety of the students.